wazuh/wazuh-documentation/source/amazon/services/cloudtrail.rst

   :align: center
   :width: 70%

-If a user tries to start instances **without relevant permissions** the following alert will be shown on Kibana:
+If an user tries to start instances **without relevant permissions** the following alert will be shown on Kibana:

 .. thumbnail:: ../../images/aws/aws-ec2-4.png
   :align: center